Labevo/MicNetToolbox/README.md

 ## Data Details

-As validation data, we use the Kombucha data set described in [Arikan et al., (2020)](https://onlinelibrary.wiley.com/doi/full/10.1111/1750-3841.14992).
-The data  "kombucha_raw_data.txt" can be downloaded from the repository and used to explore the usage of the dashboard.
+As validation data, we use the Kombucha data set described in [Arikan et al., (2020)](https://onlinelibrary.wiley.com/doi/full/10.1111/1750-3841.14992). .All data can be find in the folder named "Data".
+The "Kombucha_abundance_table.txt" can be used as input to run the UMAP/HDBSCAN and SparCC modules.
+We have also included the co-occurence matrix ("Kombucha_Sparcc_matrix.csv") and the HDBSCAN output file ("Kombucha_HDBSCAN.csv") which can be used as input to test the network module.
+The kombucha example can be easily inspected using the web dashboard at http://micnetapplb-1212130533.us-east-1.elb.amazonaws.com.

+As a case study we used the Domos Archean data set described in [Espinosa-Asuar et al. 2021](https://www.biorxiv.org/content/10.1101/2021.03.04.433984v1.full), a database with more than 2,000 OTUs.
+All data can be find in the folder named "Data".
+The "Domos_abundance_table.txt" can be use as input for the UMAP/HDBSCAN and Sparcc modules.
+We have also provided the co-ocurrence matrix in the file "Domos_Sparcc_matrix.csv" and the HDBSCAN output file ("Domos_HDBSCAN.csv") which can be input to test the network module.
+Given the size of the Domos dataset, to run this example you should run the dashboard locally in your computer, it cannot be run in the web version.

 ## Licenses
 [MIT License](LICENSE).